howarddonutium-gif/rag-document-qa/README.md

 Hybrid retrieval improved Recall@5 by 20 percentage points on a 10-question evaluation set built from the filing's financial statements, risk factors, and business overview sections.

-**Why the improvement:** Several baseline misses were exact-fact lookups (e.g. "how many employees," "what percentage split between direct/indirect sales") where dense embeddings retrieved semantically-similar but factually-wrong chunks — often converging on the same generic "financial statements" section regardless of the specific question.
+**Why the improvement:** Several baseline misses were exact-fact lookups (e.g. "how many employees," "what percentage split between direct/indirect sales") where dense embeddings retrieved semantically-similar but factually-wrong chunks, often converging on the same generic "financial statements" section regardless of the specific question.
 BM25's keyword matching directly catches specific terms and numbers that vector search alone missed.

 ## Architecture
 PDF Document